balos1/sundials/doc/kinsol/guide/source/Introduction.rst

 (e.g., a CUDA/HIP stream or SYCL queue) for the operation.
 The :ref:`CUDA
 <SUNMemory.CUDA>`, :ref:`HIP <SUNMemory.HIP>`, and :ref:`SYCL <SUNMemory.SYCL>`
 implementations have been updated accordingly.
-Additionally, the constructor :c:func:`SUNMemoryHelper_Sycl` has been update to remove the SYCL queue as an input.
+Additionally, the constructor :c:func:`SUNMemoryHelper_Sycl` has been updated to remove the SYCL queue as an input.

 **NVector**